top of page

 – Oscar Wilde

-Several days passed and Lawrence and his group of Arab warriors neared Aqabah.
+Several days passed, and Lawrence and his Arab warriors neared Aqabah.
 To escape detection, they began to travel during the day and rest at night, sending out scouts ahead of them.
 As they approached nearer to Aqabah, tension began to run high amongst the tribesmen.
-One night, when they had paused to rest and sleep had settled over the camp, several shots rang out; then shouts and a raucous turmoil split the night.
-Lawrence awoke and ran immediately to see what was the problem.
-The two main (and previously antagonistic) tribes which he had worked so hard to unite, were up in arms, bearing torches and guns and shouting threats at each other.
+One night, when they had paused to rest, and sleep had settled over the camp, several shots rang out; then shouts and a raucous turmoil split the night.
+Lawrence awoke and ran immediately to see what the problem was.
+The two main (and previously antagonistic) tribes, which he had worked so hard to unite, were up in arms, bearing torches and guns and shouting threats at each other.

 It seems a man from one tribe had attempted to steal something from a man in the other tribe.
-When the thief had been discovered, he had shot the man he was stealing from and killed him.
-Then, the thief/murderer had run back to his own encampment.
+When the thief had been discovered, he ran and the man he was stealing from shot and killed him.
+The thief/murderer had run back to his own encampment.
 But, he had been seen and identified.
 The tribesmen of the man who had been murdered angrily demanded the right to kill the thief immediately.
 The other tribe, while not condoning the crime, absolutely refused to let members of the 'other' tribe kill one of their own.
 They would punish him themselves.
 It was a volatile standoff.
-The old enmities arose and the unity of the assemblage and the taking of Aqabah hung in the balance.
-The situation called for immediate action or a battle amongst the tribes would surely ensue.
+The old enmities arose, and the unity of the assemblage and the taking of Aqabah hung in the balance.
+The situation called for immediate action, or a battle among the tribes would surely ensue.

-Lawrence walked out between the two tribes and shouted, "Give me a gun.
+Then, in the midst of the argument, Lawrence walked out between the two tribes and shouted, "Give me a gun.
 I will kill him myself.
 Then both tribes will preserve honor."
 The tribesmen on both sides fell silent as they accepted this solution.
-Lawrence was given a gun and the murderer was brought before him, arms bound behind him and then forced to his knees; both tribes gathered to witness the shot that would fulfill the law.
+Lawrence was given a gun, and the murderer was brought before him, arms bound behind him, and then forced to his knees; both tribes gathered to witness the shot that would fulfill the law.
 As Lawrence raised the gun to the man's head, the man looked up at Lawrence, and Lawrence saw that the man he was to kill was the very man he had rescued only a few days before from the desert.
-Lawrence pulled the trigger and the man fell dead.
+Lawrence pulled the trigger, and the man fell dead.

 This is a humorous way of considering a great paradox in our lives.
-Are we impelled by 'fate' or is it our own actions, our own weaknesses or strengths that bring about our destiny?
-Is there is such a thing as tragedy or unmerited misfortune?
+Are we impelled by 'fate', or is it our own actions, weaknesses, or strengths that bring about our destiny?
+Is there such a thing as tragedy or unmerited misfortune?
 Do we 'deserve' exactly what we get?

 TRAGEDY

-TRAGEDY: 1. a serious play having an unhappy or disastrous ending brought about by the characters or central character, impelled in ancient drama, by fate or, more recently, by moral weakness, pyschological maladjustment, or social pressures.
+TRAGEDY: 1. a serious play having an unhappy or disastrous ending brought about by the characters or central character, impelled in ancient drama, by fate, or, more recently, by moral weakness, psychological maladjustment, or social pressures.

 Karen von Blixen

-In the world of ancient Greece, tragedy was considered such an important idea that it formed a complete and separate category of drama.
-Ancient Tragedies involved noble characters with good intentions trying to accomplish great and noble purposes where they not only failed in what they sought to accomplish but they brought suffering, misery and even death to those they tried to help.
+In ancient Greece, tragedy was considered such an important idea that it formed a complete and separate category of drama.
+Ancient Tragedies involved noble characters with good intentions trying to accomplish great and noble purposes.
+However, they not only failed in what they sought to accomplish but brought suffering, misery, and even death to those they tried to help.

-To the ancient Greeks, 'Tragedy' was a demonstration of unmerited misfortune, brought about by fate, not just by a 'moral weakness' in which one 'knowingly' does something wrong.
+To the ancient Greeks, Tragedy was a demonstration of unmerited misfortune brought about by fate, not just by a 'moral weakness' in which one 'knowingly' does something wrong.
 One of the most famous examples of tragedy is the story of Oedipus.
-Although this story is today primarily known for the famous 'Oedipus complex' first put forward by Sigmund Freud, it is also a profound consideration of fate and free-will.
+Although this story is today primarily known for the famous 'Oedipal complex' first put forward by Sigmund Freud, it is also a profound consideration of fate and free will.

 OEDIPUS